 About the Office of Aquaculture

-The Office of Aquaculture fosters sustainable aquaculture that will create employment and business opportunities in coastal communities; provide safe, sustainable seafood; and complement NOAA’s comprehensive strategy for maintaining healthy and productive marine populations, species, and ecosystems and vibrant coastal communities.
+The Office of Aquaculture fosters marine aquaculture that will create employment and business opportunities in coastal communities; provide safe, sustainable seafood; and complement NOAA’s comprehensive strategy for maintaining healthy and productive marine populations, species, and ecosystems and vibrant coastal communities.
 The Office of Aquaculture integrates and coordinates the agency’s aquaculture policies, research, outreach, and international obligations.

 NOAA's Office of Aquaculture is part of the National Marine Fisheries Service, located in Silver Spring, Maryland and works closely with NOAA's National Sea Grant program, and NOAA's National Ocean Service.
 In addition, the Northwest Fisheries Science Center and the Northeast Fisheries Science Center have robust aquaculture research activities.